Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/README.md

 **To pass this course you must meet the following requirements**:

-- Complete all required assignments, quizzes, and instructor 1 on 1s.
+- Complete all required tutorials, assignments, quizzes, and instructor 1 on 1s.
 - Pass the final project according to the associated project rubric.
 - Actively participate in class and abide by the attendance policy.
 - Make up all classwork from all absences.